thdwyer/ioztst/README.md

 This was built for Linux Mint 21.x and 22.
 It should be simple enough to install it on most other distros.
 It requires a number of directories:
    $HOME/bin          This will be created if you don't have it
-   $HOME/Downloads    You may want to create this directory manually.
+   $HOME/Downloads    You this directory should already be present.
    $HOME/Documents    This is the preferred location for iozone's output files
    $HOME/.config
    and of course your basedir directory (keep reading)